zhihailiu/acs7-first-try/README.md

-# Alfresco ACS JAR Module - SDK 4.2
+# Alfresco ACS7 with SDK 4.2

-This is an ACS project for Alfresco SDK 4.2.
+This is an ACS7 project for Alfresco SDK 4.2.

+Review/update docker-compose.yml first.

 Run with `./run.sh build_start` or `./run.bat build_start` and verify that it

  * Runs Alfresco Content Service (ACS)
- * (Optional) Runs Alfresco Share
- * Runs Alfresco Search Service (ASS)
  * Runs PostgreSQL database
+ * Runs ActiveMQ
+ * Runs File Share Store
+ * Runs custom event handler
+ * Runs custom T-Engine
- * Deploys the JAR assembled module
+ * Deploys the JAR assembled module, and any other jars placed in src/main/docker/extensions

 All the services of the project are now run as docker containers.
 The run script offers the next tasks: